CP Rail and union agree to binding arbitration to end work stoppage | CBC News

 He noted the decision to agree to final and binding arbitration was not taken lightly.

-The statement added CP will immediately begin working with customers to resume normal train operations across Canada as soon as possible.
+The statement went on to say that CP will immediately begin working with customers to resume normal train operations across Canada as soon as possible.

 The two sides have been meeting with the help of federal mediators.